La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **nicte coi**
 > _Nightly greetings!_

-Note that in English _Goodnight!_ means _Goodbye!_ or denotes wishing someone spending good night.
+Note: in English _Goodnight!_ means _Goodbye!_ or denotes wishing someone spending good night.
 By its meaning _Goodnight!_ doesn't belong to the series of greetings above.
 Thus, we use a different wording in Lojban:

 <div class="common"></div>